Ages 12 months – 5 years

 Kids need a whole community to grow up strong — and when infants and toddlers grow up healthy, our whole community gets stronger.
 Our programs provide young children with the care and support they need to reach their full potential.

-We offer Infant Care/Child Care at the Saint John Regional Y and Early Learning Centre, Millidgeville Community Centre and the Irving Oil Field House Field House.
-All of our child care and after school locations are licensed facilities.
+We offer Infant Care/Child Care at the Saint John Regional Y and Early Childhood Hubs, Millidgeville Community Centre and the Irving Oil Field House.
+All of our Child Care and After School locations are licensed facilities.

 To register, please fill out the registration form below and contact the centre you wish to register with.